Chris enjoys DIYing around the house. Electrical, flooring, roofing, foundations, and home maintenance are all in the wheelhouse. Enjoy!

 The most direct way to find the Honda Radio Code is from the Radio Code Card.
 If you have this, the first number is the radio code number.
 The second code, as in the example, is the navigation code.
 Having these means that you simply need to input the code into the radio.
 Once the code is input it will unlock the system, there is no reason to hit enter or any button after you have put in the last digit.

 A Honda dealership can give you the radio and navigation codes.
-I have heard of a couple of people being denied, and another person was pushed off onto the website.
-Although, my questions and concerns have always been handled very professionally and politely; this is not always the case for people.
+I have heard of a couple of people being denied or sent to the website for information.
+Although my questions and concerns have always been handled very professionally and politely, this is not always the case for people.
 But if you are open and honest about the situation and the situation is moral and ethical; I would doubt that there would be any issues.
-You will need the VIN, radio serial number, and if you have a navigation system as well; you will need the nav code too.
+You will need the VIN, and radio serial number, and if you have a navigation system as well, you will need the nav code too.

 Honda Website Radio Code Retrieval